vespa-engine/documentation/en/nearest-neighbor-search-guide.md

   "ranking.features.query(q)=$Q"
 </pre>
 </div>

-Which exposes 12 documents to ranking as can be seen from `totalCount`.
+The query exposes 12 documents to ranking as can be seen from `totalCount`.
 There is `8420` documents in the collection which is tagged with the `rock` tag, so roughly 8%.
 Changing to a tag which is less frequent, for example, `90s`, which matches 1695 documents or roughly 1.7%, only exposes one document to ranking.